memgraph/docs/gqlalchemy/import-data.md

 - [**Python graphs - NetworkX, PyG or DGL graph**](#python-graphs---networkx-pyg-or-dgl-graph)
 - [**Kafka, RedPanda or Pulsar data stream**](#kafka-redpanda-or-pulsar-data-stream)

-Besides that, you can create the data directly from code using the [**object graph mapper**](/gqlalchemy/how-to-guides/ogm) or [**query builder**](/gqlalchemy/how-to-guides/query-builder).
+Besides that, you can create data directly from code using the [**object graph mapper**](/gqlalchemy/how-to-guides/ogm) or [**query builder**](/gqlalchemy/how-to-guides/query-builder).

 :::tip
-Fastest way to import data into Memgraph is using the [LOAD CSV clause](/memgraph/import-data/load-csv-clause).
-Don't forget to [set up indexes](/memgraph/next/how-to-guides/indexes) first with the `CREATE INDEX` clause!
-You can set them up by [executing the Cypher query](/memgraph/connect-to-memgraph/drivers/python) or with [object graph mapper](/gqlalchemy/how-to-guides/ogm#create-indexes).
+The fastest way to import data into Memgraph is by using the [LOAD CSV clause](/memgraph/import-data/load-csv-clause).
+It's recommended to first [create indexes](/memgraph/next/how-to-guides/indexes) using the `CREATE INDEX` clause.
+You can create them by [executing the Cypher query](/memgraph/connect-to-memgraph/drivers/python) or using [object graph mapper](/gqlalchemy/how-to-guides/ogm#create-indexes).
 :::

 ## CSV